JeanCarletta/HeatHack-Tech-Guide/_sources/wifi-version.md

-# Instructions for internet-connected version
+# Using hub to send to internet

 You have two boxes - a sensor unit and a hub.
 The sensor unit could be white or black and has a small white plastic component sticking out on one side.
 The hub is usually black and smaller than the sensor unit, and it always has a micro-USB socket on it.
 If you can't see a socket, try opening the case as it may have shifted away from the corresponding hole.